PasLoin/Urbis-BeSt-Address-Brussels-compare-OSM/README.md

 OSM matching is based on `addr:street` and `addr:housenumber` tags.
 Verified absences use `not:addr:street` / `not:addr:housenumber`.
 Street names are normalized (accents stripped, case folded) before comparison.
 The JOSM link uses remote control on `127.0.0.1:8111`, so JOSM needs to be open with remote control enabled.

-StreetName errors in official source is not yet implemented.
+~~StreetName errors in official source is not yet implemented.~~

+Street name variants are handled by building an alias map from OSM highway and `associatedStreet` relation tags (`name`, `alt_name`, `official_name`, `old_name`, `name:left`, `name:right`, and their `fr`/`nl` variants).
+When a street appears under multiple names in OSM, all variants are grouped together so that an address is matched regardless of which form the official source uses.

 ## Use it :